Penterep/ptwebdiscover/README.md

 ## Options
 ```
    -u    --url                     <url>           URL for test (usage of a star character as anchor)
    -ch   --charsets                <charsets>      Specify charset fro brute force (example: lowercase,uppercase,numbers,[custom_chars])
+   -src  --source                  <source>        Check for presence of only specified <source> (eg. -src robots.txt)
                                                    Modify wordlist (lowercase,uppercase,capitalize)
    -lm   --length-min              <length-min>    Minimal length of brute-force tested string (default 1)
--lx   --length-max              <length-max>    Maximal length of brute-force tested string (default 6 bf / 99 wl
+   -lx   --length-max              <length-max>    Maximal length of brute-force tested string (default 6 bf / 99 wl)
    -w    --wordlist                <filename>      Use specified wordlist(s)
    -pf   --prefix                  <string>        Use prefix before tested string
    -sf   --suffix                  <string>        Use suffix after tested string
    -bw   --begin-with              <string>        Use only words from wordlist that begin with the specified string
    -ci   --case-insensitive                        Case insensitive items from wordlist
    -e    --extensions              <extensions>    Add extensions behind a tested string ("" for empty extension)
    -E    --extension-file          <filename>      Add extensions from default or specified file behind a tested string.
    -r    --recurse                                 Recursive browsing of found directories
    -md   --max_depth               <integer>       Maximum depth during recursive browsing (default: 20)
    -b    --backups                                 Find backups for db, all app and every discovered content
    -bo   --backups-only                            Find backup of complete website only
    -P    --parse                                   Parse HTML response for URLs discovery
    -Po   --parse-only                              Brute force method is disabled, crawling started on specified url
    -D    --directory                               Add a slash at the ends of the strings too
    -nd   --not-directories         <directories>   Not include listed directories when recursive browse run
    -sy   --string-in-response      <string>        Print findings only if string in response (GET method is used)
    -sn   --string-not-in-response  <string>        Print findings only if string not in response (GET method is used)
--sc   --status-codes            <status codes>  Ignore response with status codes (default 404)
+   -sc   --status-codes            <status-codes>  Ignore response with status codes (default 404)
+   -d    --delay                   <miliseconds>   Delay before each request in seconds
+   -T    --timeout                 <miliseconds>   Manually set timeout (default 10000)
+   -cl   --content-length          <kilobytes>     Max content length to download and parse (default: 1000KB)
    -m    --method                  <method>        Use said HTTP method (default: HEAD)
    -se   --scheme                  <scheme>        Use scheme when missing (default: http)
--d    --delay                   <miliseconds>   Delay before each request in seconds
    -p    --proxy                   <proxy>         Use proxy (e.g. http://127.0.0.1:8080)
--T    --timeout                 <miliseconds>   Manually set timeout (default 10000)
--cl   --content-length          <kilobytes>     Max content length to download and parse (default: 1000KB)
    -H    --headers                 <headers>       Use custom headers
--ua   --user-agent              <agent>         Use custom value of User-Agent header
+   -a    --user-agent              <agent>         Use custom value of User-Agent header
    -c    --cookie                  <cookies>       Use cookie (-c "PHPSESSID=abc; any=123")
+   -A    --auth                    <name:pass>     Use HTTP authentication
--rc   --refuse-cookies                          Do not use cookies sets by application
+   -rc   --refuse-cookies                          Do not use cookies set by application
--a    --auth                    <name:pass>     Use HTTP authentication
    -t    --threads                 <threads>       Number of threads (default 20)
    -wd   --without-domain                          Output of discovered sources without domain
    -wh   --with-headers                            Output of discovered sources with headers
    -ip   --include-parameters                      Include GET parameters and anchors to output
    -tr   --tree                                    Output as tree
    -o    --output                  <filename>      Output to file
    -S    --save                    <directory>     Save content localy
    -wdc  --without_dns_cache                       Do not use DNS cache (example for /etc/hosts records)
    -wa   --without_availability                    Do not use target availability check
    -tg   --target                  <ip or host>    Use this target when * is in domain
    -nr   --not-redirect                            Do not follow redirects
    -s    --silent                                  Do not show statistics in realtime
+   -C    --cache                                   Cache each request response to temp file
+   -ne   --non-exist                               Check, if non existing pages return status code 200.
    -er   --errors                                  Show all errors
--C    --cache                                   Cache each request response to temp file
    -v    --version                                 Show script version
    -h    --help                                    Show this help message
    -j    --json                                    Output in JSON format
 ```

 ## Dependencies